Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Introduction

 For most of the applications we consider, the randomized algorithms being simulated allow for revoking of previously accepted items and our ROM algorithms will also allow such revoking.
-Even when a randomized algorithm being simulated doesn't use revoking, we may need to allow such revoking since deterministic algorithms can usually be forced into some initial bad decisions whereas randomized algorithms can avoid these bad decisions in terms of the expected value of the algorithm.
-To the best of our knowledge, with the exception of the knapsack and makespan problems, none of the aforementioned applications has been studied in the random order model.
-We also indicate that we can de-randomize the 1-bit barely random makespan algorithm of Albers \cite{Albers02} for the makespan problem on identical machines but the competitive ratio of our de-randomized algorithm is worse than the ROM algorithm of Albers and Janke \cite{AlbersJ21}.
-Whether our ratios are or are not better than another ROM algorithm, we view all our de-randomizations of 1-bit barely random algorithms as a ``proof of concept'', constructively showing that there exists a deterministic constant competitive algorithm in the random order model.
-Establishing optimal ROM ratios in then the next challenge.
+Even when a randomized algorithm being simulated does not use revoking, we may still need to allow such revoking since deterministic algorithms can usually be forced into some initial bad decisions, whereas randomized algorithms avoid these bad decisions on average.
+To the best of our knowledge, with the exception of the knapsack and identical-machine makespan problems, none of the aforementioned applications have been studied in the random-order model.
+We also indicate that we can derandomize the 1-bit barely random makespan algorithm of Albers \cite{Albers02} for the makespan problem on identical machines but the competitive ratio of our derandomized algorithm is worse than the ROM algorithm of Albers and Janke \cite{AlbersJ21}.
+Regardless of whether our ratios improve upon those of existing ROM algorithms, we view all our derandomizations of 1-bit barely random algorithms as a ``proof of concept'' that constructively shows that there exists deterministic constant competitive algorithms in the random-order model.
+We note that unlike secretary style algorithms, the barely random algorithms we simulate do not need knowledge of $n$, the number of input items.
+Establishing optimal ROM ratios is then the next challenge.

 Finally, if we make the strong assumption that all input items are distinct (i.e., no input item appears more than once), we indicate how we can extract more than one random bit.
-Our 1-bit extraction only uses the very mild but necessary\footnote{When all input items are identical, there is no randomness in a ROM sequence.} assumption that not all items are identical, noting that it is usually easy to analyze the performance of an online algorithm when all items are identical.
+Our 1-bit extraction only uses the very mild but necessary assumption that not all items are identical\footnote{There is no entropy in a random-order input when all input items are identical.}, noting that it is usually easy to analyze the performance of an online algorithm when all items are identical.